nishanttotla/hugo-blog-skeleton/content/blog/why-i-moved-to-static-website.md

 ### Advantages of a Static Site

 - **Speed** - Static HTML can be loaded really fast, and is easy to cache.
 By comparison, WordPress uses a database to serve content that adds latency, and caching is much more complex.
-Faster websites are also more likely to have [better search ranking](https://webmasters.googleblog.com/2010/04/using-site-speed-in-web-search-ranking.html).
+Faster websites are more likely to have [better search ranking](https://webmasters.googleblog.com/2010/04/using-site-speed-in-web-search-ranking.html).
 - **Security** - WordPress has been known to have several security vulnerabilities, and generally has a wider attack surface since it needs a database and server to work.
 I'm no security expert, and always worried about exposing my site to attacks.
 BlueHost in addition constantly sent me emails about security updates, many of which I didn't fully understand or want to care about.
 By contrast, a static site can be hosted practically anywhere (which for me means more secure locations like Github pages or AWS).
 - **Cost** - A HUGE difference!
 A BlueHost web hosting account cost me about $50 per year, in addition to ~$10 for the domain name.
 Now I just pay for the domain, while web hosting is free with Github pages.
 - **Portability** - Static HTML can be hosted literally anywhere with minimal to no setup.
 This makes it easy to not get locked into to a specific hosting provider or environment, and move quickly if necessary.
 Granted that WordPress also provides portability, but it's not equally easy to set up everywhere.